yola/yola-bowser/README.md

 # yola-bowser

 The library that helps to detect platform/OS/browser and other useful information available from `window.navigator.userAgent`.
 It relies on the [Bowser] (https://github.com/lancedikson/bowser) version 2+, and provides a custom API which based on boolean flags.
-Library do not include any polyfills.
+Library does not include any polyfills.

 ## `yola-bowser` usage: